orgsorfi/ELK-Deployment/README.md

 - _67.169.250.57 _

 Machines within the network can only be accessed by Jump Box.
-- _Elk-Stack-VM can be accessed by the web machines and the ump box from internal network and by the newtwork admins office computer.
-Its IP address is 67.169.250.57
+- Elk-Stack-VM can be accessed by the web machines and the Jump box from internal network and by the network admins' office computer.
+It's IP address is 67.169.250.57

 A summary of the access policies in place can be found in the table below.